Boy Scouts of America set to vote on gay youth ban

-GRAPEVINE, Texas (Reuters) - The Boy Scouts of America will vote on Thursday on a proposal to remove its ban on openly gay scouts that has been in place throughout the organization’s 103-year history.
+GRAPEVINE, Texas, May 23 (Reuters) - The Boy Scouts of America will vote on Thursday on a proposal to remove its ban on openly gay scouts that has been in place throughout the organization’s 103-year history.

 The vote by more than 1,400 delegates comes amid intense lobbying by gay-rights activists and members of conservative organizations.
 The proposal would not remove the organization’s ban on gay adult leaders.